Honouring a Legacy: US$1M Fund Launched to Clean Up Fishing Vessels in Suva Harbour and Protect Fiji’s Ocean Future

 The Captain Johnathan Smith Fund marks a critical step in a broader national effort to sustainably manage 100% of Fiji’s ocean and fully protect at least 30%, a vision being advanced through the Blue Prosperity Fiji programme and the development of a Marine Spatial Plan.

-“We are honoured to continue to support Fiji in actualising their vision for the future of Fiji’s ocean.
-This is an important step in a much broader vision for a healthy, thriving ocean that can support Fijians for generations to come,” said Mr. Ted Waitt, Founder and Chairman of the Waitt Institute and Foundation, a signatory partner with the Government of Fiji for the Blue Prosperity Fiji programme.
+“These vessels really upset me because it’s a symbol of years of exploitation of Fijian waters and Fijian resources.
+The citizens of Fiji deserve better; they deserve an ocean that is thriving with abundant life,” said Mr. Ted Waitt, Founder and Chairman of the Waitt Institute and Foundation, a signatory partner with the Government of Fiji for the Blue Prosperity Fiji programme.

 Derelict Fishing Vessels in Suva Harbour